mohsinafridi/Reactive-Form-ng8/README.md

 FormGroup, FormControl and FormArray are all inherited from AbstractControl(abstract class).

-# FormGrup :
+# FormGroup :
     it is Collection of Form Controls.

-#FormControl :
+# FormControl :
      Form Control as name suggest, it is control in the form like firstName ,lastName etc.
      To get FormControl value in ts file,there are 2 ways.
      # 1. formGroup.control.firstName.value.
      # 2. formGroup.get('firstName').value .

-#FormBuilder : FormBuilder is also use to create reactive Forms,it reduce the amount of code in component.
+# FormBuilder : FormBuilder is also use to create reactive Forms,it reduce the amount of code in component.
               Form builder contains 2 methods
               1. Control()
               2. group()
               3. array()

-  #FormArray :
+  # FormArray :
   contains
   form Control
   form group and nested Form arrays.